 In addition to Subtitle C requirements, RCRA Subtitle D established a program for management and disposal of non-hazardous industrial and municipal solid waste through state solid waste management plans that conform with Federal guidelines.
-And RCRA Subtitle I requires EPA to promulgate technical standards and corrective action requirements for owners and operators of underground storage tanks (USTs), including underground storage tanks that contain hazardous substances or petroleum products.
-The UST regulations include requirements for design, installation, notification, operational procedures, release reporting, release response and corrective action procedures for underground storage tank systems that contain petroleum or hazardous substances.
+RCRA Subtitle I requires EPA to promulgate technical standards and corrective action requirements for owners and operators of underground storage tanks (USTs), including underground storage tanks that contain hazardous substances or petroleum products.
+The UST regulations include requirements for design, installation, notification, operational procedures, release reporting, release response, and corrective action procedures for underground storage tank systems that contain hazardous substances.
 The regulations also include financial responsibility requirements for underground storage tank owners and operators.
-In addition, EPA has established guidelines for the approval of state underground storage tank programs.

-In addition to the regulatory scheme that RCRA imposes on the management of hazardous waste in underground storage tanks that store petroleum products and chemicals, petroleum refineries and coal products manufacturing facilities are subject to a number of additional regulatory provisions that reduce the potential for a Federally-financed response action.
-Catastrophic releases of hazardous substances and the use of toxic chemicals and other hazardous substances are additional environmental and safety concerns for petroleum refineries and coal products manufacturing facilities.
+In addition, EPA has established guidelines for the approval of state underground storage tank programs.61 substances and the use of toxic chemicals and other hazardous substances are additional environmental and safety concerns for Chemical Manufacturing facilities.
 Several environmental laws authorize regulations requiring the development of response plans for various emergencies in order to reduce the effects of a release, and to notify local emergency response personnel and facilitate cooperation.
-For example, EPA implements the Chemical Accident Prevention Provisions of Section 112(r) of the Clean Air Act Amendments, which require certain facilities to generate Risk Management Plans (RMPs) to mitigate the effects of a chemical accident and coordinate with local response personnel.
-Emergency Action Plan (EAP) regulations under the Occupational Safety and Health Act (OSHA) require that employers prepare a written EAP to create practices to follow during workplace emergencies.
+For example, EPA implements the Chemical Accident Prevention Provisions of Section 112(r) of the Clean Air Act Amendments, which require certain facilities to generate Risk Management Plans (RMPs) to mitigate the effects of a chemical accident and to coordinate with local response personnel.
+Emergency Action Plan (EAP) regulations under OSHA require that employers prepare a written EAP to create practices to follow during workplace emergencies.
 EPA implements regulations under the EPCRA that impose emergency planning, reporting, and notification requirements for hazardous and toxic chemicals.